tontinton/dbeel/README.md

 You can try it out by running `cargo install dbeel`.

+I've also posted a <a href="https://tontinton.com/posts/database-fundementals/">blog post</a> as a summary of what I've learned working on this project.

 ## Traits
 * Documents + API in [msgpack](https://msgpack.org) format
 * [LSM Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree)